jim-collier/x9git/README.md

 Then, decide to install for your user account only, or system-wide.
 (But to avoid future confusion, not both on the same machine.)

+### Packages and installers

+There are no distribution packages yet - nothing on apt, dnf, Homebrew, or winget.
+The install scripts below are the supported route.

+### Direct install scripts

-Either way, the installer shows exactly what it will do and asks before doing it (add `-y`/`-Yes` to skip the prompt, e.g. for scripted installs).
+Either installer shows exactly what it will do and asks before doing it (add `-y`/`-Yes` to skip the prompt, e.g. for scripted installs).

 By default the installers take the latest full release, and verify the download against that release's `SHA256SUMS` when one is published.
 Asking for anything else - `--release dev`, or a branch or tag by name - pulls straight from the tree instead, and skips verification.